chittemvaibhav134/TnwincApp/README.md

 ### Export

-From `keycloak`, in PowerShell:
+From the repo root, in PowerShell:
 ```powershell
 .\Export-KeyCloakConfig.ps1
 ```
-The exported configuration is now in `keycloak/import`.
+The exported configuration is now in the `import` directory.
 It should be committed to source control if any important changes have been made.

 ## Miscellaneous notes